What is Sol Campbell doing now?

 Widely regarded as one of the best central defenders of his generation, Sol Campbell made over 500 appearances in the English Premier League predominantly with North London sides Tottenham Hotspur and Arsenal.

-Buy the book Sol Campbell – The Authorised Biography as well as lots of other official football memorabilia from Amazon.
+Buy Sol Campbell’s book as well as lots of other official football memorabilia from Amazon.

 After being released by Newcastle United in 2011 he was a free agent for 12 months before officially retiring from playing in 2012.